dseguy/php-error-messages/messages/cannot-unset-offset-in-a-non-array-variable.rst

 + :ref:`automatic-conversion-of-false-to-array-is-deprecated`

-In previous PHP versions, this error message used to be ":ref:`Cannot use object of type stdClass as array <cannot-use-object-of-type-stdclass-as-array>`"
+In previous PHP versions, this error message used to be :ref:`cannot-use-object-of-type-stdclass-as-array`.